hataphu/SQL4MQL5/README.md

 # SQL4MQL5
-Một thư viện để tương tác với SQL Server trong MQL5
+A library for interacting with SQL Server in MQL5

 # Creating an Expert Advisor in MQL5